gardener/gardener/docs/usage/apiserver-sni-injection.md

 kubectl label shoot my-cluster alpha.featuregates.shoot.gardener.cloud/apiserver-sni-pod-injector=disable
 ```

-> NOTE: Please be aware that it's not possible to disable injection on cluster level and enable it for individual pods in it.
+> **Note:** Please be aware that it's not possible to disable injection on a cluster level and enable it for individual pods in it.